 20. I use a binder clip to keep all of the pieces together and organized while I work.

-21. For long term pattern storage, I like to use file folders or large zipper-top bags (the one pictured below is 2.5 gallons).
+21. For long term pattern storage, I like to use file folders or large zipper-top bags (the one pictured is 2.5 gallons).
 You can store these in a basket, drawer, or filing cabinet.
 If you attach a clothing hanger with clips, you can hang your patterns in a closet or on a tension rod for easy access and organization.